FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 #### Columbia STAT 8201, Deep Generative Models ([link](http://stat.columbia.edu/~cunningham/teaching/GR8201/))
 * This is the seminar course I took at Columbia.
 The first part of this course focus on VAEs and the second part focus on GANs.
+* The discussion about wesserstein GANs in this course is amazing.
+Do take a look.

 #### Stanford CS 236, Deep Generative Models ([link](https://deepgenerativemodels.github.io/))